JKTKops/Haskell-Tutorials/README.md

 # Haskell Tutorials
-Planning and Code for the Practical- and Theoretical- Approach to Haskell Tutorial Series.
+Planning and Code for the Practical Approach to Haskell Tutorial Series.

 The goal of these series are to offer
 1) A relatively short, but comprehensive overview of the Haskell Language